Ropley Dean

-Ropley Dean is a village in the East Hampshire district of Hampshire, England.
+Ropley Dean also Dene or simply The Dean / Dene is a hamlet in the parish of Ropley, Hampshire, England.
 It is 7.3 miles (11.7 km) southwest of Alton.

-The village has its own restored railway station on the Watercress Line.
+North of the hamlet is the restored railway station on the Watercress Line.
 Trains from here connect with the nearest national rail station 7.3 miles (11.7 km) to the northeast, at Alton.